michal-h21/make4ht/README.md

 ## Image conversion
 \label{sec:imageconversion}

-It is possible to convert parts of \LaTeX\ input to pictures.
-It can be used for math or diagrams in `tex4ht`, for example.
+It is possible to convert parts of the \LaTeX\ input as pictures.
+It can be used for preserving the appearance of  math or diagrams, for example.

 These pictures are stored in a special `dvi` file, which can be processed by a `dvi to image` command, such as `dvipng` or `dvisvgm`.